bad-Al-code/SecureVault/README.md

 - **✍️ Edit on the Fly:** Run `vault edit secrets.yml`, and the file is automatically decrypted into a temporary session, opened in your favorite editor (`$EDITOR`), and seamlessly re-encrypted on save.
 No more manual `decrypt -> edit -> encrypt` steps.
 - **🕰️ Never Lose a Change:** Every time you encrypt or edit a file, SecureVault automatically creates a version snapshot.
 Made a mistake?
 You can instantly view the `history` and `restore` any previous version.
+- **☁️ Cloud Sync & Backup:** Sync your encrypted secrets to AWS S3 (or compatible storage) with built-in conflict resolution and optimistic locking.
+- **🔍 Search Encrypted Files:** Search for strings inside your encrypted files without manually decrypting them first.
 - **🎯 Simple and Secure:** Uses the industry-standard AES-256-CBC algorithm with PBKDF2 for key derivation.
 It's strong, reliable, and requires no complex setup.

 ## ✨ Key Features